nsfm/dualsense-ts/README.md

 # dualsense-ts

-This package provides a natural interface for your DualSense controller.
-It's fully-typed, fully-featured, and supports wired and wireless connections in both node.js and the browser.
+`dualsense-ts` is the natural interface for your DualSense controller.
+It's fully-typed, fully-featured, easy to use, and supports wired and wireless connections in both node.js and the browser.

-**[Try it out](https://nsfm.github.io/dualsense-ts/)** - connect your controller and explore inputs, haptics, and lighting controls.
+**[Live demo](https://nsfm.github.io/dualsense-ts/)** - connect a controller and try it out!

 ## Getting started